How to Write Effective Test Cases: Templates and Guide

 6. Use risk-based testing

-Prioritize your test cases based on risk.
+Risk-based testing is when you prioritize your test cases based on risk.
 Identify which features or components pose the highest risk and ensure they are thoroughly tested.
 For instance, in an e-commerce application, a functional test case that verifies the correct calculation of sales tax may be more critical than a test case for button color.

 Metrics and KPIs for test case management